Mickey Mouse Clubhouse: Popularity

 Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that Mickey Mouse Clubhouse ranked among the top ten most in-demand preschool shows globally in 2021, with a demand 12.06 times higher than the average preschool show.
 The series accumulated over four billion views on YouTube in 2023, with its popular "Hot Dog Dance" video being the second most-viewed video on the Disney Junior UK channel, which boasts 11.3 million subscribers.
 In a 2023 survey conducted by LittleSleepies.com, which involved 1,000 parents in the United States, the series emerged as the most popular children's television show, with over 25% of parents reporting enjoyment in watching it.
 The show was ranked as the second most educational program, following Ms. Rachel's Songs for Littles.
 Many parents noted that the blend of entertainment and educational content resonates with their children.
 Furthermore, the series ranked as the second favorite show among children.

 Mickey Mouse Clubhouse ranked as the No. 6 most-watched preschool series across both linear and streaming platforms in 2024.
 Disney Jr. reached 21 million YouTube subscribers and amassed over 21 billion views on the platform, surpassing Nick Jr. and Netflix Jr. Mickey Mouse Clubhouse was part of Disney Jr.'s success, contributing to the network's position as the No. 1 cable network for kids 2-5 for the third year in a row.
 Luminate, which gathers viewership data from some smart TVs in the U.S., reported that Mickey Mouse Clubhouse amassed 4.66 billion minutes of watch time across its four seasons on Disney+ and YouTube between January 3 and April 25, 2025, making it one of the most-watched children’s programs in the country during that period.
 Season 1 alone accounted for 2.6 billion minutes—tied with Ms. Rachel for the top spot—while Seasons 2, 4, and 3 followed with 830 million, 700 million, and 533 million minutes, respectively.
+In December 2025, Disney announced that Mickey Mouse Clubhouse was among the television series to surpass one billion hours streamed on Disney+ in 2025.